slifty/torwolf/docs/GAME.md

  {-} ... unless the player is using SSL.

- {+} ... until the agent supoenas the Email server, at which point SSL no longer has any effect.
+ {+} ... until the agent subpoenas the Email server, at which point SSL no longer has any effect.

  {-} ... unless the player is using Tor.
 Users of Tor always have the benefits of SSL.